 NCBA CLUSA’s USAID-funded Farmer-to-Farmer program sends American farmers and agribusiness professionals on 2-4 week agricultural development assignments, promoting sustainable growth and agricultural development worldwide.
 Volunteer technical assistance from U.S. farmers, agribusinesses, cooperatives and universities helps smallholder farmers in developing countries improve productivity, access new markets and conserve environmental and natural resources.
 During COVID-19 we have shifted to a hybrid volunteer model that affords US volunteers and in-country volunteers the opportunity to continue to provide technical assistance.
 For more information visit NCBA CLUSA Farmer-to-Farmer.

-NCBA CLUSA is currently seeking 2 (1- US volunteer and 1- volunteer based in Peru) qualified Farmer-to-Farmer volunteer candidates for the position of Business Portfolio Diversification Expert to support Cooperativa Agraria Cafetalera Oro Verde based in San Martin, Peru.
-The 2 Business Portfolio Diversification Experts will collaborate to provide the cooperative with training and knowledge to diversify their product offerings amidst a reduction in coffee sales.
+NCBA CLUSA is currently seeking 1 qualified Farmer-to-Farmer volunteer candidate based in Peru for the position of Business Portfolio Diversification Expert to support Cooperativa Agraria Cafetalera Oro Verde based in San Martin, Peru.
+The Business Portfolio Diversification Expert will collaborate with the US based volunteer to provide the cooperative with training and knowledge to diversify their product offerings amidst a reduction in coffee sales.
 Since the onset of COVID-19 they find that sales of panela (unrefined whole cane sugar) and honey are surpassing coffee, but not enough to sustain operations.
 The 2 experts will work with the cooperative to help them design and conduct a business portfolio assessment, analyze income production costs and composition, assess current initiatives, etc. to help ensure longevity of this cooperative.

 ESSENTIAL AREAS OF RESPONSIBILITY: